cubiio/100-days-of-code/log.md

 **Progress / Thoughts:**

-Good progress on my neighbourhood map project, progress made includes:
+Good progress on my neighbourhood map project, including:

 * User filtered array.
 User input captured via a Knockout `textInput()` data-bind, and this variable is used to filter a Knockout observable array.
 * Favourite list of venues.
 This is user defined, by a right click on a location marker.